 The Company has foreign subsidiaries that operate and sell its products and services in various countries and jurisdictions around the world.
 As a result, the Company is exposed to foreign currency exchange risks.
-For those subsidiaries whose functional currency is not the U.S. dollar, assets and liabilities are translated into U.S. dollars equivalents at the exchange rate in effect on the balance sheet date and revenues and expenses are translated into U.S. dollars using the average exchange rate over the period.
+For those subsidiaries whose functional currency is not the U.S. dollar, assets and liabilities are translated into U.S. dollar equivalents at the exchange rate in effect on the balance sheet date and revenues and expenses are translated into U.S. dollars using the average exchange rate over the period.
 Resulting currency translation adjustments are recorded in accumulated other comprehensive income in the consolidated balance sheet.
-The Company recorded net losses resulting from foreign exchange translation of \$608 for the three months and nine months ended June 30, 2015.
-There were no foreign exchange translation gains or losses recorded in fiscal 2014.
+The Company recorded net losses resulting from foreign exchange translation of \$129,834 and \$0 for the three months ended December 31, 2015 and 2014, respectively.